 Therapeutic Harp Music

-Certified Music Practitioners (CMPs) are trained through The Music for Healing and Transition Program (MHTP), which is accredited by the National Standards Board of Therapeutic Musicians
+Certified Music Practitioners are trained through the Music for Healing and Transition Program (MHTP), accredited by the National Standards Board of Therapeutic Musicians.
+CMPs serve in a variety of settings, including hospitals, hospices, long-term care, and community spaces.

-Stephanie primarily uses the harp for her CMP work but she has also incorporated the soothing tones of flute when appropriate.
-Currently, Stephanie plays therapeutic harp music within the VA Pittsburgh Healthcare System.
-In August 2021, she helped to create the first Vibroacosutic Harp therapy practice for Veterans at the Heniz Campus VA Hospital.
-She also offers monthly Vibroacoustic Harp Therapy sessions for students at the Western Pennsylvania School for the Blind.
+Stephanie primarily uses the harp in her CMP work and, when fitting, also incorporates the soothing tones of the flute.
+She currently provides therapeutic harp music at the VA Pittsburgh Healthcare System and, in 2021, co-created the first Vibroacoustic Harp Therapy (VAHT) program for Veterans at the Heinz Campus VA Hospital.
+She also has provided VAHT sessions for students at the Western Pennsylvania School for the Blind.

-She also provides live improvised music for Gentle and Restorative Yoga classes, helping to create an atmosphere of healing that compliments the benefits of this yoga practice.
+Beyond clinical settings, Stephanie provides live, improvised harp music for Gentle and Restorative Yoga classes, enhancing relaxation and supporting the benefits of the practice.

 Video about the work of Certified Music Practitioners, who are trained through then Music for Healing and Transition Program